 Let’s finish on a high though.
 Her single Wings is beautiful if you haven’t already heard it, and apart from her black trousers and boots, she’s Autumn perfection.

 What should I wear?
 Anything you like apart from hoodies or polo neck jumpers.
+You will be wearing a thick white cotton cape during the draping process, so be sure to factor that extra layer in.

 Can I bring a friend?
 Yes!
 Absolutely.
 The more the merrier.
 It’ll be magical for them to watch.